 “PhonePe lives by the same values as we do at Ribbit.
 We both believe that better money makes life better.
 PhonePe’s relentless pursuit of this principle in serving consumers and businesses all across India is a mission to live for,” said Micky Malka, Founder of Ribbit Capital.

-Founded in December 2015, PhonePe has 44 crore registered users and one in four Indians is now on PhonePe.
+Founded in December 2015, PhonePe has 44 crore registered users and one in four Indians are now on PhonePe.

-The company has successfully digitized 3.5 crore offline merchants spread across the country, covering 99 percent pin codes in the country.
+The company has successfully digitised 3.5 crore offline merchants spread across the country, covering 99 per cent pin codes in the country.